 Learn more about some of the climbs you’ll conquer throughout the week here.

 Arriving in Toulouse we’ll collect you and your bike at midday.
 Snacks and light refreshments will be available on arrival at The Col Collective HQ where we’ll have time to get the bikes built and prepped before a gentle spin.
-If you prefer to relax by the pool or catch up on recovery after travelling then no problem.
+Relaxing by the pool or catching up on recovery after travelling is also an option.
 Today is an easy day to get you ready for the week ahead.
-Over dinner Mike will chat you through the schedule for the coming days and no doubt a few tall tales will be told along the way.
+Over dinner Mike will chat through the schedule for the coming days and no doubt a few tall tales will be told along the way.

-Located in the heart of the Hautes Pyrenees with views towards the Pic du Midi and Montaigu, The Col Collective HQ is a perfect base for cyclists looking to tackle the most prestigious Hors Catégorie climbs, gentler rolling roads or even flatter farmlands that give this area so much charm and character.
+Located in the heart of the Hautes Pyrénées with views towards the 2,877m Pic du Midi de Bigorre, The Col Collective HQ is a perfect base for cyclists looking to tackle the most prestigious Hors Catégorie climbs, gentle rolling roads or even flatter farmlands that give this area so much charm and character.

-Apres velo we welcome you to enjoy our heated pool, also known as ’the recovery zone’, cultivate your tan lines in our generously sized courtyard or take a spin into town for a coffee and culture.
+Après velo we welcome you to enjoy our pool, also known as ’the recovery zone’, cultivate your tan lines in our generously sized courtyard or take a spin into town for a coffee and culture.